amarh/openPLM/docs/en/specs/restricted_access.rst

     * Change password page
     * Browse: only accessible parts and documents
     * Home page: only the browse and study buttons are enabled.
+    * Thumbnails (an administrator may deny this access)

 Contents that are not in this list are inaccessible.